An ACT Government Website

 Why did schools need to close?

-- In some schools this meant the closure of multiple rooms and learning spaces.
+Some rooms and learning spaces at our schools needed to be closed until craft sand products could be safely removed.
 This loss of available space for learning lead to the closure of some schools.

-- Sand products have now been safely removed and these schools have been cleared by a licensed assessor so all students can return.
+Sand products have now been safely removed, and these schools have been cleared for use by a licensed assessor.

 What is the process for clearing schools?